luonghoang91/micro-coupon-ui/README.md

 # micro-coupon-ui

-A micro frontend for smartux UI.
+A micro frontend for coupon UI.

 # Getting started